-- S. A. Matlin, P.G.
+- S.A.
+Matlin, P.G.
 Mahaffy.
 One-World Chemistry: Implications for Education.
-International Organization for Chemical Sciences in Development, September 2017, 6pp. - P. G. Mahaffy, A. Krief, H. Hopf, G. Mehta, S. A. Matlin.
+International Organization for Chemical Sciences in Development, September 2017, 6pp. - P.G.
+Mahaffy, A. Krief, H. Hopf, G. Mehta, S.A.
+Matlin.
 Reorienting chemistry education through systems thinking.
-2017, Nature Chemistry Reviews, 2018, 2, 1-3; doi:10.1038/s41570.018.0126. - P. G. Mahaffy, S. A. Matlin.
+2017, Nature Chemistry Reviews, 2018, 2, 1-3; doi:10.1038/s41570.018.0126. - P.G.
+Mahaffy, S.A.
+Matlin.
 Learning Objectives and Strategies for Infusing Systems Thinking into (Post)-Secondary General Chemistry Education.
 IUPAC Project No. 2017-010-1-050, 2017-2019.

-IOCD is supporting and participating in a project on Systems Thinking in Chemistry Education (STICE) of the International Union of Pure and Applied Chemistry.
-Members of the STICE project group, including Peter Mahaffy and Stephen Matlin, have published a paper in Nature Sustainability which discusses the potential roles and approaches that chemistry education can follow and introduces a new visualization tool, the systems-oriented concept map extension (SOCME) to illustrate systems thinking in chemistry.
+IOCD supported and participated in a project on Systems Thinking in Chemistry Education (STICE) of the International Union of Pure and Applied Chemistry.
+Members of the STICE project group, including Peter Mahaffy and Stephen Matlin (who served as co-chairs), published a paper in Nature Sustainability which discusses the potential roles and approaches that chemistry education can follow and introduces a new visualization tool, the systems-oriented concept map extension (SOCME) to illustrate systems thinking in chemistry.
+Further publications in the Journal of Chemical Education address the value and implementation of systems thinking in chemistry education.